How to Remove Your Name from the LDS Records

 Unlike other churches, the Church of Jesus Christ of Latter-day Saints does not drop peoples’ membership due to inactivity.
 Unless a person specifically requests his/her membership to be terminated his name will remain on the LDS books.

-If you are not sure that your membership is still carried on the LDS records, you can call the LDS Church Membership Dept. at (801) 240-3500 and ask them to check on it.
+If you are not sure that your membership is still carried on the LDS records, you can call the LDS Church Membership Department at (801) 240-3500 and ask them to check on it.

 The following are suggestions for writing a letter to the LDS Church to terminate your membership.